MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-data-source-impact-analysis.md

     ![Screenshot of connection string definition in Power B I Desktop.](media/service-data-source-impact-analysis/connection-string-definition-in-desktop.png)

 * **Impact summary**: Shows you the number of potentially impacted workspaces, dataflows, and datasets.
-This includes workspaces you don't have access to.
+This count includes workspaces you don't have access to.
 * **Usage breakdown**: Shows you, for each workspace, the names of the impacted dataflows and datasets.
 To further explore the impact on a particular workspace, click the workspace name to open the workspace.
 Once in the affected workspace, use [dataset impact analysis](service-dataset-impact-analysis.md) to see the usage details about connected reports and dashboards.

 ## Privacy